Accommodations

 A deposit of 50% per person is due at the time of booking for all trip packages and reservations, and final payment if due 90 days prior to arrival.
 All trip cancellations must be received in writing, sent to Yellow Dog Flyfishing Adventures, LLC.
 For all cancellations outside of 45 days of scheduled arrival at the lodge, a full refund or a trip credit (minus a $100.00 per person lodge handling fee and a $100.00 per person Yellow Dog cancellation fee) will be issued.
 For cancellations inside of 45 days, deposits and final payments will be forfeited, and no refund or credit will be issued.
 If a cancelled package is resold by either the lodge or by Yellow Dog Flyfishing Adventures, then a full refund will be sent minus a $100.00 per person Yellow Dog cancellation fee.
 In the case of cancellation by the client, both deposit and final payment may be transferred to another guest or angler for those same (original) dates if facilitated and arranged by the client.
 Receipt of deposit and/or final payment is acknowledgment that registrant has read and accepts the deposit, cancellation, refund and responsibility clauses for these packages.
 Yellow Dog Flyfishing Adventures strongly recommends that anglers and guests purchase travel insurance for this trip

-Payment Terms For All Yellow Dog Trip Bookings
+Payment Terms for All Yellow Dog Trip Bookings

-Other customary forms of payment that are accepted are checks or wire transfers.
-If you would like to pay in a different way or have any questions about alternate payment methods, please contact Yellow Dog at (888) 777-5060 or (406) 585-8667.
-We are available Monday through Friday, 9:00 AM to 5:00 PM.
+If you have any questions about alternate payment methods, please contact Yellow Dog at (406) 585-8667 ext. #3.
+We are available Monday through Friday, 9:00 AM to 5:00 PM MT.

-Yellow Dog Flyfishing Adventures Standard Forms For Payment
+Yellow Dog Flyfishing Standard Forms of Payment